rjhowell44/node-cpu-metrics/README.md

 More important than the actual heap numbers are the trends over successive commits, as they show unexpected increases in heap usage.
 Unexplained jumps are often caused by unintended side effects from code changes.
 Unexplained increases can even be a sign of newly introduced memory leaks.

-The charts below show an interesting price point of heap usage (on a Travis server).
+The charts above show an interesting price point of heap usage (on a Travis server).
 When the `peek used size` exceeds the `peak physical size`, the physical size decreases dramatically, with the number of GC events nearly doubling.